wdporter/i-am-that-vuepress/55-give-up-all-and-you-gain-all/readme.md

 **Q:**&ensp;There is not enough time to sit and wait for help to happen.
 One must do something.

 **M:**&ensp;By all means — do.
 But what you can do is limited; the self alone is unlimited.
 Give limitlessly — of yourself.
 All else you can give in small measures only.
 You alone are immeasurable.
 To help is your very nature.
 Even when you eat and drink you help your body.
 For yourself you need nothing.
-You are pure giving, beginningless, endless, inexhaustible.
+You are pure giveïng, beginningless, endless, inexhaustible.
 When you see sorrow and suffering, be with it.
 Do not rush into activity.
 Neither learning nor action can really help.
 Be with sorrow and lay bare its roots — helping to understand is real help.

 **Q:**&ensp;My death is nearing.